bharath-kamath705/Potential-Flows/README.md

 Created as a part of AeroPython lessons

-ref: Barba, Lorena A., Mesnard, Olivier (2019).
+Ref: Barba, Lorena A., Mesnard, Olivier (2019).
 Aero Python: classical aerodynamics of potential flow using Python.
 Journal of Open Source Education, 2(15), 45, https://doi.org/10.21105/jose.00045